bepitulaz/legal-reader/README.md

 ## License

-Legal Reader is released under MIT License.
+Legal Reader is released under MIT License and made with love <3